 Because the Group handles critical information, including medical data, it has formulated internal guidelines, trained employees, and holds regular inspections conducted by professional organizations to thoroughly prevent the leak of confidential or personal information involving clients or employees, as well as accidents due to negligence of all kinds, and misuse.
-Moreover, cyber-security risks have become a serious management issue as cyber-attacks become increasingly sophisticated.
+Moreover, cyber security risk, including risk involving the supply chain, is a significant management issue because cyber-attacks are becoming increasingly sophisticated, skillful and widespread.
 For this reason, we have established the JAST-SIRT as a CSIRT1 to monitor and analyze cyber security threats and strengthen our response capabilities.
 In addition, we have purchased information leak liability insurance to be prepared for worst-case scenarios.
 However, accidents and fraud may occur because no preventive measures are absolutely reliable, and the occurrence of these problems could lower the Group's creditworthiness, require indemnities, and result in a material impact on the Group's business performance.

-1. Stands for Computer Security Incident Response Team, which is a generic name for a group of professionals that responds to computer security incidents.
+^{1.} Stands for Computer Security Incident Response Team, which is a generic name for a group of professionals that responds to computer security incidents.